Director: Jim Jarmusch

 Words: N. Scatcherd

-Even as a committed Jim Jarmusch fan, I wasn’t sure about Paterson at first.
-It distillates and purifies the laidback, meandering, low-key interest in the minutiae of life that all Jarmusch films engage in to various degrees, stripping away narrative urgency to the point where there isn’t even much of a narrative at all.
+Distilling and purifying the kind of laidback, meandering, low-key interest in the minutiae of life that all Jarmusch films engage in to various degrees, stripping away narrative urgency to the point where there isn’t even much of a narrative at all.
 This is a film about ‘the little things’, even more so than usual in a Jarmusch film.
-But while its unhurried nature – which could be interpreted as a kind of aimlessness if one was feeling unkind – may initially beg the question: “is anything actually going to happen?”, something gradually happened to me as I watched it.
-I began to smile, fondly and without cynicism, in the same way our protagonist, bus driver Paterson (Driver) – who funnily enough shares his name with the city of Paterson, New Jersey in which he lives and works – smiles at the small moments of beauty, happenstance and kindness he sees around him; the things that inspire the modest, earnest poetry he pens in his ‘secret notebook’.
+But while its unhurried nature – which could be interpreted as a kind of aimlessness if one was feeling unkind – may initially beg the question: “is anything actually going to happen?”, something gradually happens as you watch.
+You begin to smile, fondly and without cynicism, in the same way our protagonist, bus driver Paterson (Adam Driver) – who funnily enough shares his name with the city of Paterson, New Jersey in which he lives and works – smiles at the small moments of beauty, happenstance and kindness he sees around him; the things that inspire the modest, earnest poetry he pens in his ‘secret notebook’.

 Paterson is played with a quiet, observant curiosity by Driver, who really is a fantastic presence.
 He conveys a world of emotion with one doe-eyed glance or barely suppressed chuckle.
-He goes to the same bar every evening and engages in friendly small talk with the barman (Henley).
-He walks his English bulldog, Marvin (who steals every scene he’s in, by the way) and enjoys an apparently idyllic relationship with his black-and-white obsessed, cupcake-baking girlfriend Laura (Farahani), who harbours a dream of becoming a country singer.
+He goes to the same bar every evening and engages in friendly small talk with the barman (Barry Shabaka Henley).
+He walks his English bulldog, Marvin (who steals every scene he’s in) and enjoys an apparently idyllic relationship with his black-and-white obsessed, cupcake-baking girlfriend Laura (Golshifteh Farahani), who harbours a dream of becoming a country singer.
 Her whimsical kookiness could be kind of irritating, but Farahani and Driver so well inhabit the lived-in chemistry of a couple in genuine love that it actually comes off as sincerely touching.
 When she talks about her dreams, bakes strange pies and paints the shower curtains in her beloved two-tone colour scheme, Paterson laughs with her, not at her; fondly, lovingly.
-Pretty soon I was doing the same.